-While your position is open you will also be debited or credited overnight financing and you will receive or pay any dividends should Vodafone go ex-dividend.
-(For more information on these financing charges see CFDs in Detail)
+While your position is open we will adjust your account for overnight financing and any dividends should Vodafone go ex-dividend.
+(For more information on these adjustments see CFD Trading Costs.)

 To calculate your net profit you should add or subtract any overnight financing and dividend adjustments.

 Suppose you want to go short of Wall Street.
-Our quote has a 2 point dealing spread and might be 10463-10465.
-This means that you can sell at 10463, the lower end of our quote.
+Our quote for the cash index has a minimum dealing spread of 1.6 points and might be 22263.0-22264.6.
+This means that you can sell at 19763.0, the lower end of our quote.
 One CFD contract on Wall Street is worth $1 per index point.
-You want to risk $3 per point so you sell three CFD contracts at 10463.
+You want to risk $3 per point so you sell three CFD contracts at 22263.0.